 Water and Power Issues

-The last thing you would want to do is overwhelm the system.
-This also means that you might expect to pay extra money to properly set up your lot to provide the right amount of power.
+Overwhelming the system is the last thing you would want to do in this situation.
+This also implies that you should anticipate spending additional money in order to correctly set up your lot in order to deliver the necessary amount of power.

-This is done to ensure the safety of the people
+This is done to ensure that the people are not put in danger.

 Work With Your Town – Not Against It!

-I admit that have government restrictions is frustrating.
-Especially when you are just trying to do what you want with your property.
+I will readily acknowledge that being subject to governmental constraints is irritating.
+Especially when you are merely attempting to do whatever you please with your own property.